 Introduction

-When Jesus was explaining the parable of the sower in Luke 8:11–15, he said the seed is the word of God and the sower was He Himself.
-Then he identified four types of people who listen to the word of God.
-Thus any time you stand preaching to the masses, you are speaking to these four types of people:
+When Jesus explained the parable of the sower in Luke 8:11-15, he said the seed is the word of God and the sower was Jesus Himself.
+Then, he identified four types of people who listen to the word of God:

-1. The seed that fell by the roadside; which represents those who hear the word of God and do not understand, so the devil takes the word away from them so that they do not believe.
+- The seed that fell along the roadside represents those who hear the word of God and do not understand, so the devil takes the word away from them so that they do not believe.

-2. The seed that fell on a rock; which represents those who hear the word and believe it to become Christians but they have no root.
+- The seed that fell on stony ground represents those who hear the word and believe it to become Christians, but they have no root.

-3. The seed that fell among the thorns; which represents those who hear God’s word and believe it to become Christians but they do not bear fruit.
+- The seed that fell among thorns represents those who hear God’s word and believe it to become Christians, but they do not bear fruit.

-4. The seed that fell on good ground, which represents those who hear the word of God, believe it to become Christians and bear fruit.
+- The seed that fell on good ground represents those who hear the word of God, believe it to become Christians, and bear fruit.

 In His explanation, Jesus said that the first type of audience did not believe in the message preached.
 Therefore, out of these four types, three of them believed.
 They are:

-• Those who believe but have not root/the rootless believers
+- Those who believe but have no root/the rootless believers

 In Jesus’ explanation, he took time to explain what shall happen to these three types of believers or Christians.